Dan Kelly (sportscaster): Broadcasting NHL games on national television

 In addition to his 21 seasons broadcasting the Blues, Kelly broadcast NHL games on national television in the United States and Canada for many years.
-He broadcast 16 Stanley Cup Finals between 1969 and 1988, working for CBS, the NHL Network, the Hughes Television Network, the USA Network, CBC, CTV, and Global.
+He broadcast 16 Stanley Cup Final series between 1969 and 1988, working for CBS, the NHL Network, the Hughes Television Network, the USA Network, CBC, CTV, and Global.
 In addition, he also called select games on ESPN in 1985 and was the lead play-by-play announcer of the 1987 Canada Cup and at the 1988 Winter Olympics in Calgary, both for CTV.

 Memorable calls

 He was noted for his ability to project above the roaring crowds at the NHL arenas.
 He acknowledged that his booming call, "HE SHOOTS, HE SCORES!" was patterned after that of the famous long-time NHL announcer Foster Hewitt.

 Kelly called two of the most famous goals in hockey history.
 One was Bobby Orr's Cup-winning overtime goal in 1970:

 Bobby Orr... behind the net to Sanderson to OOOORR!
 BOBBY ORR! … scores, and the Boston Bruins have won the Stanley Cup!

 The other was Mario Lemieux's goal with 1:26 remaining in the decisive game 3 of 1987 Canada Cup:

 Hawerchuk wins it ahead, here's Lemieux poking it to center.
 Lemieux ahead to Gretzky, has Murphy with him on a 2-on-1.
 To Lemieux.
 In on goal.
 He shoots!
 HE SCORES!!
 Mario Lemieux, with 1:26 remaining!

 He also called another Stanley Cup-winning goal for CBS as Bob Nystrom won the Cup for the Islanders in 1980:

 Islanders' number 10, Henning to Tonelli.
 Here's Tonelli with Nystrom.
 The pass to Nystrom – HE SCORES!
 BOB NYSTROM!
 And the New York Islanders have won the Stanley Cup!

 He also called a Stanley Cup semifinal in 1971 at Chicago Stadium (nicknamed "The Madhouse on Madison").
-When the Blackhawks scored an empty-netter to clinch the series, he yelled, "I can feel our broadcast booth shaking!
+When the Black Hawks' Bobby Hull scored an empty-netter to clinch the series, he yelled, "I can feel our broadcast booth shaking!
 That's the kind of place Chicago Stadium is right now!"